nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-GCP/gcp2.md

 ![](./gcp_images/gcp_vmconfig4.png "VM configure firewall")

-* Check the box by **Allow HTTP traffic** which opens port 80 (HTTP) and allows you to access the virtual machine.
+- Check the box by **Allow HTTP traffic** which opens port 80 (HTTP) and allows you to access the virtual machine.

 !!! important

     If the Firewall settings are not enabled, you may get an error message when trying to connect to the VM:
      `Insufficient Permission: Request had insufficient authentication scopes`

-* Click <span class="highlight_txt">Create</span> to initiate the VM.
+- Click <span class="highlight_txt">Create</span> to initiate the VM.
 This step may take a few seconds to complete.

 ### f.
 VM states

 ![](./gcp_images/gcp_vm_runoptions2.png "VM controls")

-* Successful VM creation will be indicated by a green check mark next to the VM name.
+- Successful VM creation will be indicated by a green check mark next to the VM name.
-* The icons on the VM instances bar allow for control of VM states.
+- The icons on the VM instances bar allow for control of VM states:

 === "Refresh"